steffenb91/vscode-tdd-helper/README.md

 # tdd-helper

-This is the README for your extension "tdd-helper".
 This extension helps you focus on Test-Driven-Development by showing you banners on top of your code editor.
 This way, you always know where in the TDD cycle you are currently.

 ## Features